proxmox/proxmox-backup/docs/tape-backup.rst

 Terminology
 -----------

+**Tape Labels:**
-:Tape Labels: are used to uniquely identify a tape.
+  are used to uniquely identify a tape.
 You would normally apply a sticky paper label to the front of the cartridge.
 We additionally store the label text magnetically on the tape (first file on tape).

 .. _Code 39: https://en.wikipedia.org/wiki/Code_39